getdyspatch/dyspatch-ruby/docs/TemplatesApi.md

 ### HTTP request headers

  - **Content-Type**: Not defined
- - **Accept**: application/vnd.dyspatch.2018.08+json
+ - **Accept**: application/vnd.dyspatch.2019.03+json

 # **templates_template_id_get**
-> TemplateRead templates_template_id_get(template_id, accept)
+> TemplateRead templates_template_id_get(template_id, opts)

 Get Template by ID

 Gets a template object with the matching ID.
-If the template has published content the \"compiled\" field will contain the template .
+If the template has published content the "compiled" field will contain the template .

 ### Example
 ```ruby